ShubhamMourya86/Multi-threaded-Event-Reservation-System/README.md

 # Multi-threaded-Event-Reservation-System

-This project implements a concurrent event reservation system using POSIX threads (pthread).
-The system supports booking, canceling, and querying event tickets through multiple worker threads.
-It uses mutexes and condition variables to ensure thread safety and proper synchronization.
+This project involves the implementation of a concurrent event reservation system using POSIX threads (pthread).
+The system is designed to handle multiple operations, including booking, canceling, and querying event tickets, all executed concurrently by multiple worker threads.
+To ensure thread safety and proper synchronization among threads, the project employs mutexes and condition variables.
+These synchronization mechanisms help prevent race conditions and ensure that shared resources, such as event tickets, are managed correctly in a multi-threaded environment.